rafaelrozon/generator-spock/README.md

 All generators take these options:
 - destinationFolder: where to create the file, defaults to current directory
 - moduleName: the name of what you want to create, e.g.: MyComponent, reducer, CartActions, etc
 - filename: unless specified the filename is the module name.
-Don't need to pass the extension
+You don't need to pass the extension

 ### Action Generator

-Command:

 ```bash
 yo spock:action